trentleslie/OmicsOracle/README.md

 ## Configuration

 OmicsOracle uses environment variables for configuration.
-Create a `.env` file in the root directory of the project with the following content:
+Create a `.env` file in the root directory of the project (the omicsoracle directory) with the following content:

 ```
 GEMINI_AUTH=your_gemini_auth_key